DailyJavascript/DailyJavaScriptBlog/content/posts/mental-prep-for-technical-interview.md

 draft: false
 ---

-We all have to pass the dreaded technical interview hurdle to even have a shot at a job offer from our desired employer unless of course you're acqui hired by the company you've always dreamed of working for.
+We all have to pass the dreaded technical interview to even have a shot at a job offer from our desired employer unless of course you're acqui-hired by the company you've always dreamed of working for.
 Unless you're in that 1%, it doesn't matter if you're self-taught, just graduated with a cs degree, recently completed a boot camp or are checking-in with the job market after a few years of gainful employment, we all have to pass the technical interview to get a job.

 In another post I'll go over more of the technical information that you need to know to pass the interview.
 In this post, I'd like to go over the mindset you will need to have in order to:
 <ol type="a">